top of page

 The soldier in glasses caught Elric’s arm.
 “Where are you going, and why should we follow you?
 Berinar is only two ranks from lieutenant, and you haven’t received even the first stripe.”

-“Well, he didn’t make it today, but he’s usually here, and he gives the orders.”
+“He didn’t make it today, but he’s usually here, and he gives the orders.”

 Elric bit off a derisive laugh.
-An’ Kiyla calls ME a moron… “I don’ bloody care if none o’ y’all pansy-arsed, flea-brained cow patties foller me or not—I’m takin’ this fight to the enemy!
-If yer wid me, good; if yer not, I don’ rinkin care!
+An’ Kiyla calls ME a moron… “Well, I’m takin’ this fight to the enemy!
+I don’ care if yer with me or not.
 Yer a bunch o’ pimples on a Ogrian’s butt, an’ I’m leavin’!”

 He rose to his feet, filled his lungs with the air of courage, and marched away.

 The cold, persistent rain finally subsided near midday, and Moffe mercifully brought their travels to a pause at a small clearing.
 The heady smell of wet moss hung in the air, mixing with the aromas of fresh rain and clean earth.
-As Cora breathed deeply of the scent, weariness fled her bones, as if the bouquet was a cleansing essence.
+Cora breathed deeply of the scent, and weariness fled her bones, as if the bouquet was a cleansing essence.

 Moffe dipped a waterskin into a trickle of water carried by a hollowed-out bamboo stem from beyond the clearing.
 He lifted the leather pouch to his lips, and after a long sigh, he handed it to Cora.
 “Try this.”